 - This medicine may cause birth defects if either partner is using it during conception or pregnancy.
 Tell your doctor right away if you or your partner becomes pregnant.
+If you are a woman who can get pregnant, your doctor may do tests to make sure you are not pregnant before starting treatment.
 Use an effective form of birth control during treatment with this medicine and for 6 weeks after the last dose.
 Male patients with female partners should use an effective form of birth control during treatment and for 6 weeks after the last dose.

 - Do not breastfeed during treatment with this medicine and for at least 2 weeks after the last dose.

 - Tell your doctor if you have kidney disease or liver disease.

 - This medicine may cause bleeding in the brain (intracranial hemorrhage).

 - This medicine may cause changes in mood or behavior, trouble sleeping, or hallucinations (seeing, hearing, or feeling things that are not there).
 It may also make you drowsy, dizzy, confused, or less alert than you are normally.
 Do not drive or do anything else that could be dangerous until you know this medicine affects you.